PlanTL-GOB-ES/lm-legal-es/README.md

 The repository and the pre-print will be updated with larger models, evaluations, ...

 ## Why❓
-There are two main models made specifically for the Spanish language, the [BETO model](https://huggingface.co/dccuchile/bert-base-spanish-wwm-cased) and a [GPT-2](https://huggingface.co/datificate/gpt2-small-spanish).
-There is also a multilingual BERT (mBERT) that is often used as it might be better sometimes.

-Both BETO and GPT-2 models for Spanish have been trained with rather low resources, 4GB and 3GB of data respectively.
-The data used for training both models might be various but the amount is not enough to cover all domains.
-Furthermore, training a BERT-like domain-specific model is better as it effectively covers the vocabulary and understands the legal jargon.
-We present our models trained on 9GB that are specifically of the legal domain.
+There are few models trained for the Spanish language.
+Some of the models have been trained with a low resource, unclean corpora.
+The ones derived from the Spanish National Plan for Language Technologies are proficient solving several tasks and have been trained using large scale clean corpora.
+However, the Spanish Legal domain language could be think of an independent language on its own.
+We therefore created a Spanish Legal model from scratch trained exclusively on legal corpora.

 ## Evaluation ✅
 _Work in progress._